 If this is so, it is difficult to see how a republican government could actually work.
-As a society becomes complex, both the number and technicality of issues which needs resolving increases, it is hard to see how a singular man or representative possessed of good intentions could somehow acquire the mastery to solve them.
+As a society becomes complex, both the number and technicality of issues which needs resolving increases, it is hard to see how a singular man or trustee possessed of good intentions could somehow acquire the mastery to solve them.
 The Chinese Legalist philosopher, Han Fei, has already long ago noted that in large and complex societies, the former ways of ruling through virtue and personal benevolence becomes obsolete:

 Men of antiquity strove to be known as virtuous; those of the middle age struggled to be known as wise; and now men fight for the reputation of being powerful.
 In antiquity, events were few; measures were simple, naïve, crude, and incomplete.
 Therefore there were men using spears made of mother-of-pearl, and those pushing carts.
 In antiquity, again people were few and therefore kind to one another; things being few, they made light of profits and made alienations [abdication of power] easy.
 Hence followed alienations of the throne by courtesy and transfer of the rule over All-under-Heaven.
 That being so, to do courteous alienations, promote compassion and beneficence, and follow benevolence and favour, was to run the government in the primitive way.
 In the age of numerous affairs, to employ the instruments of the management of affairs that were few, is not the wise man’s measure.
 Again, in the age of great struggles, to follow the track of courteous alienations, is not the sage’s policy.
 For this reason, wise men do not personally push carts and sages do not run any government in the primitive way.